 Like all financial institutions in the UK, the Financial Conduct Authority regulates the payday loan industry.
 In recent years, many people had taken payday loans who could not really afford them.
 Because of the high fees and interest rates that some payday loan companies charged, many people got themselves into serious debt.
 After public outcry, the industry was strictly regulated in 2015.

 The new regulations brought price caps into effect which mean that a borrower can not pay back more than twice the amount originally borrowed.
 The FCA capped missed payment fees at £15.
-The terms of the loans were extended and companies were made to clearly display their borrowing terms and links to comparison loan websites.
+The FCA extended the terms.
+Companiess were made to clearly display their borrowing terms and links to comparison loan websites.
 The industry was forced to practice more responsible lending to protect people from themselves.
 These regulations were a great success with half the amount of payday loan, debt-ridden people contacting the Citizen’s Advice in the first year.
 The new regulations pushed out small, unscrupulous lenders from the market leaving a much smaller number of companies in business and playing by the rules.

 - Firstly, a payday loan is a short term loan for a small amount of money with a high rate of interest

 - Secondly, people took them out, but could not afford the product and got into debt

 - Thirdly, a doorstep loan is a kind of loan that is brought to and collected from a person’s home